Hardmath123/hardmath123.github.io/content/meet-the-robinson.md

 ---

-To prove theorems, we really need to nail down what word like "prove" and "theorems" mean.
+To prove theorems, we really need to nail down what words like "prove" and "theorems" mean.
 This turns out to be kind of tricky, so the first post will be devoted to building up some **formal logic**: mainly vocabulary and big ideas.